“Even in this shitty state, dead men make the news if they die right.”

 “Okay.
 Close your eyes, and take my hand.”

-She doesn’t let herself hesitate.
+Support: Amelie looks at his hand but doesn’t hesitate.
 She takes the plunge and closes her eyes tight before gripping his hand firmly.

 “I need you to sing with me, okay?
 Just… join in.
 Can you do that?”